-HIST 6300 (3) Seminar: Chinese History
+HIST 6300 Seminar: Chinese History

 This graduate course studies Chinese history from the perspective of world history by exploring themes central to an understanding of China itself and by connecting these themes, where possible, to global historical issues.
-Prerequisite: Graduate standing.

-HIST 6320 (3) Seminar: Japanese History
+Seminar: Japanese History

-This course studies Japanese history by focusing on important themes explored in specialist literature, from earliest to contemporary HTMes.
+This course studies Japanese history by focusing on important themes explored in specialist literature, from earliest to contemporary times.
 It poses questions relevant to understanding these themes and in the process presents a thorough overview of the scholarship available to answer these questions.

-U.S. History to 1877
+HIST 6401 U.S. History to 1877